 - Find a story book that is representative of how you feel about family.
 Read that story to the youngest kids each year.
 Ten years down the road, you will find everyone sitting around waiting to hear you read the story.

 - Make place tags.
-There are many great ideas for making Thanksgiving place cards.
+There are so many great ideas for DIY Thanksgiving place cards.
 This is a fun activity for kids to do ahead of time.

 - Make individual salt and pepper cellars out of walnut shells.
 Certainly a different idea from Martha Stewart.